dxiong2000/StarLeague-Summer17-USACO-Gold/README.md

-# StarLeague-Summer17-USACO-Gold
+# USACO Gold
+USACO Gold problems from the StarLeague Summer 2017 session. \

-May contain empty/unfinished code!
+**May contain empty/unfinished code!